-Initially, we will be deploying our Apollo (oracle) and Cubic (vaults) pallets, in order to provide a foundation and kick off development on Picasso.
+While we encourage the community to build pallets, we also will be building base-level infrastructure from which other pallets can be created; initially, we will be deploying our Apollo (oracle), Cubic (vaults) and Angular (isolated lending pair) pallets, in order to provide a foundation and kick off development on Picasso.

 This full pallet suite will decrease the barriers to entry for parachain participation, in addition to providing built-in DeFi primitives for developers.
 Overall, this will make it easier than ever to build new and innovative solutions on the parachain, unleashing novel functionalities into the DeFi space.

 To help support pallet development on Picasso, we have launched the Composable Grant Program to assist some of the most promising upcoming pallet projects.
 Selected projects will receive full hands-on support from the entire Composable team in addition to funding.

 2. An incubator program to foster new projects using our technology